Frequently asked questions - Valley Gardens Phase 3

 What and where is Valley Gardens?

 Valley Gardens is the name given to the green spaces that run from St Peter’s Church to the seafront.
 The council’s project area focuses on the green spaces and the surrounding roads and footways.
 The northern section of Valley Gardens is referred to as Phase 1 (St Peter’s) and Phase 2 (Victoria Gardens).
 Phase 3 refers to the area from the Old Steine to the Palace Pier, which forms the southern half of Valley Gardens.
 Work started on Phases 1 & 2 of the project in September 2018.
-A public consultation on the proposed design option for Phase 3 is currently underway.
+Phase 3 is currently at detailed design stage.

 What is Phase 3 of the Valley Gardens project trying to achieve?